MichelFaloughi/enm5310-project/README.md

 My final project for the ENM 5310 class: Data-driven Modelling and Probabilistic Scientific Computing

 Questions for Prof. Paris:
-- Should we consider wind instead of precipitations ?
-Can we, given that one of Aurora's 4 tasks was hurricane tracking I believe, can we still fine-tune it to predict wind speeds ?
 - 'A100 with 80 GB' in the finetuning part of Aurora
 - AuroraSmallPretrained apparently is only good for debugging, nothing else.
 They say we don't recommend any other use.
 Should I still fine-tune this ?
 I have no other choice do I.